codefellows/code-201-prework/prework/windows/02_WSL_Ubuntu_setup.md

 ### 4. Updating Default Software.

-NOTE: This can take some time, about 10-30 minutes.
+**NOTE**: This can take some time, about 10-30 minutes.
 It is recommended you do it now, if you have the time, but you can also wait until the end of this doc to do this as well.
 There will be a reminder at the end.

 Ubuntu is shipped with some default software that has likely had more recent updates come out.
-Ubuntu uses apt ( Advanced Packageing Tool) to maintain all of it's packages.
+Ubuntu uses apt ( Advanced Packaging  Tool) to maintain all of it's packages.
 Think of it like Windows update, the App Store, and a Public library all in one.
 We need to use apt to update ( update all it's packages) and then tell it to upgrade them ( actually update the current versions)

 1. Type `sudo apt-get update`.
 1. Once that is complete, type `sudo apt-get upgrade`.
 Press `y` when prompted.